ReSwift/ReSwift-Router/Carthage/Checkouts/ReSwift/README.md

 # Example Projects

-- [CounterExample](https://github.com/ReSwift/CounterExample-Navigation-TimeTravel): A very simple counter app implemented with ReSwift.
-This app also demonstrates the basics of routing with ReSwiftRouter.
+- [CounterExample](https://github.com/ReSwift/CounterExample): A very simple counter app implemented with ReSwift.
+- [CounterExample-Navigation-TimeTravel](https://github.com/ReSwift/CounterExample-Navigation-TimeTravel): This example builds on the simple CounterExample app, adding time travel with [ReSwiftRecorder](https://github.com/ReSwift/ReSwift-Recorder) and routing with [ReSwiftRouter](https://github.com/ReSwift/ReSwift-Router).
 - [GitHubBrowserExample](https://github.com/ReSwift/GitHubBrowserExample): A real world example, involving authentication, network requests and navigation.
 Still WIP but should be the best resource for starting to adapt `ReSwift` in your own app.
 - [Meet](https://github.com/Ben-G/Meet): A real world application being built with ReSwift - currently still very early on.
 It is not up to date with the latest version of ReSwift, but is the best project for demonstrating time travel.